x Planning a Better Future for Wildlife and People on National Wildlife Refuges

 mission and goals of the National Wildlife Refuge System.

-Our focus is on four primary types of refuge planningrefuge
+Our focus is on three primary types of refuge planningrefuge

 focused on refuge management plans known as Comprehensive Conservation